 - Work area: 400 x 400 mm

-The Ortur Laser Master range has become known as the most versatile, effective and powerful low cost laser engraver range around, with tradespeople using it to engrave leather products, CNC hobbyists using it for wood engraving and cutting, and many other uses.
+The Ortur Laser Master range has become known as the most versatile, effective and best diode laser engraver range around, with tradespeople using it to engrave leather products, CNC hobbyists using it for wood engraving and cutting, and many other uses.

 Depending on the power you need for your next project, you can pick between the 7W, 15W and 20W laser cutter options, and for the power it’s actually very light, weighing around 4kg in total.

 We built our Ortur Laser Master 2 in around 45 minutes, and even beginners shouldn’t have too much trouble — it’s designed to be accessible for the less DIY-inclined, and hobbyist makers will really appreciate how simple Ortur have made the assembly process.
 It comes mostly assembled, you just need to attach the main parts like the four sides, laser head and a few screws.